 It looks pretty good!
 You can see some of the ghosting or swirling in some shots, but for the most part, the images look smooth with great falloff.
 Overall it’s very fun to work with but f2.8 does give the cleanest results.

 Some people think no flaring is a good thing, I personally like a little flare.

 Like most of Canon’s new lenses, this one is a little difficult to make flare.
-I had to wait a week for the sun to come out before I could get any results.
 It really doesn’t flare at all from the sides, but mostly you get some flaring when the sun is in the shot towards one of the edges.

 Contrast / Micro Contrast / Color Rendering

 The Canon RF 35mm f1.8 outputs some really nice contrast and color, even at f1.8.

 Micro contrast also known as ‘lens pop’ is just about average for a modern prime, it’s not as good as some lower element lenses like the Sony Zeiss 35mm f2.8 which have a ton of technical problems, but it’s better than most high element primes and zooms.